Matsadura/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # Enhancing Functionality: Exploring More Functions and Nested Loops in C

+#### Functions:
+Functions in programming are self-contained blocks of code that perform a specific task.
+They allow you to modularize your code, making it more organized, readable, and reusable.
+Functions take input, process it using statements within the function body, and often produce output.
+In C, functions consist of a declaration, which defines the function's name, return type, and parameters, and a definition, which contains the actual code to be executed.
+Functions enable you to break down complex tasks into manageable pieces, enhancing code structure and maintainability.

+#### Nested Loops:
+Nested loops involve placing one loop inside another.
+This structure allows you to repeatedly execute a block of code within the inner loop for each iteration of the outer loop.
+Nested loops are powerful for tackling tasks that require multiple levels of iteration, such as working with two-dimensional arrays or generating patterns.
+However, care must be taken to ensure efficient performance, as excessive nesting can lead to increased computational complexity.
+Understanding how to structure and control nested loops is essential for efficient problem-solving and algorithm design.

 ## Learning objectives
 * What are nested loops and how to use them
 * What is a function and how do you use functions